 Bake at 350 degrees for 15 minutes, watching so they don’t burn!

-By Ruth Yaron – Ruth Yaron is the author of the best-selling guide for feeding baby and toddlers Super Baby Food.
+This post was written by Ruth Yaron who is the author of the best-selling guide for feeding baby and toddlers Super Baby Food.
+The post was edited for readability by Sixty Second Parent Editor Anne Oxenreider, MA, M.Ed.